kingreza/theswiftbook/chapters/integer.md

 # Integers

 Integers are whole numbers which don't have a fractional component.
 For example, `0`, `1`, `2` and `-3` are integers, but `3.14` is not.
 Swift provides signed and unsigned integers with 8, 16, 32, and 64 bit forms.
-In addition to platform specific integers, such as `Int64` or `UInt32`, Swift have `Int`, `UInt` type to match automatically with the native word size of the current platform.
+In addition to platform specific integers, such as `Int64` or `UInt32`, Swift has `Int`, `UInt` type to match automatically with the native word size of the current platform.
 In the most cases, it is helpful to use `Int` as the default integer type for consistency and interoperability excepting you specially need to dealt with specific integer types.

 ## Syntax